-Inciting or aiding and abetting an offence of illegal residence is also punishable, irrespective of the nationality of the participant.
-Thus, German citizens in particular can also be liable to prosecution if they induce a third-country national to overstay their Schengen Visa in Germany – and thus without a residence permit – or support them in this endeavour.
+Inciting or aiding, and abetting an offence of illegal residence is also punishable, irrespective of the participant’s nationality.
+Thus, in particular, German citizens can also be liable to prosecution if they induce a third-country national to overstay their Schengen Visa in Germany – and thus without a residence permit – or support them in this endeavour.
 Here too, the criminal liability depends on the intent of the participant.
-The assisting or instigating party must therefore know that the third-country national is not (no longer) entitled to a residence permit.
+Therefore, the assisting or instigating party must know that the third-country national is not (no longer) entitled to a residence permit.

 Administrative Offence: § 98 (1) German Residence Act

-Overstaying a Schengen Visa in Germany may, instead of a criminal offence, also constitute an administrative offence which is sanctioned by a fine. § 98 (1) German Residence Act stipulates that anyone who negligently commits the offence punishable under § 95 (1) German Residence Act is guilty of an administrative offence.
-Thus, anyone who negligently ignores the fact that he or she is staying in Germany without a residence permit must expect a fine of up to €3000 for an administrative offence committed instead of being convicted of a criminal offence.
+Overstaying a Schengen Visa in Germany may, instead of a criminal offence, constitute an administrative offence sanctioned by a fine. § 98 (1) German Residence Act stipulates that anyone who negligently commits the offence punishable under § 95 (1) German Residence Act is guilty of an administrative offence.
+Thus, anyone who negligently ignores the fact that they are staying in Germany without a residence permit must expect a fine of up to €3000 for an administrative offence committed instead of being convicted of a criminal offence.

 Legal representation in Residence and Criminal Law

 This article will have provided a general overview of the possible sanctions for overstaying a Schengen Visa in Germany.
 However, this information cannot replace individual legal advice on criminal law and residence law tailored to your particular case.
-For adequate personal support and representation, our lawyers for criminal law and residence law are at your disposal with extensive expertise and many years of experience.
-We review every document from the regulatory and criminal prosecution authorities and take care of your defence in and out of court to defend you against unlawful criminal sanctions and regulatory fines.
-We have the necessary interdisciplinary orientation to advise you in detail on all questions of immigration and residence law as well as criminal and administrative offence law.
+Our lawyers for criminal law and residence law are at your disposal with extensive expertise and many years of experience for exceptional personal support and representation.
+Furthermore, we review every document from the regulatory and criminal prosecution authorities and take care of your defence in and out of court to defend against unlawful criminal sanctions and regulatory fines.
+In addition, we have the necessary interdisciplinary orientation to advise you in detail on all immigration and residence law questions and criminal and administrative offence law.

 With offices in Cologne, Aachen and Düsseldorf and conference rooms in Hamburg, Stuttgart, Munich, Berlin and Frankfurt, you can take advantage of our support and advice nationwide.
 In addition, we offer our services in English and German for smooth communication with our clients.
 If you require more specialised advice regarding your case of overstaying a Schengen Visa, please make sure to contact our lawyers directly.